appdotnet/api-spec/content/docs/other/web-intents.md

 ## The Post Intent

-Currently, the only supported intent is the Post Intent.
-It allows you to create a link that will present the user with a post creation box and any pre-filled text that you may have supplied.
+The post intent allows you to create a link that will present the user with a post creation box and any pre-filled text that you may have supplied.

-The base URL for this intent is ```https://alpha.app.net/intent/post```.
+The base URL for this intent is ```https://alpha.app.net/intent/post/```.

 You may optionally prepopulate the post creation box by supplying a ```text``` query parameter to the URL.

-For example, this URL ```https://alpha.app.net/intent/post?text=@voidfiles+save+some+coffee+for+me``` will create a post that reads:
+For example, this URL ```https://alpha.app.net/intent/post/?text=@voidfiles+save+some+coffee+for+me``` will create a post that reads:

     @voidfiles save some coffee for me

 At this point the end user will be able to edit and then submit the post.

+## The Follow Intent

+The follow intent is an easy way to link to a page on App.net that will present the user with an opportunity to follow a selected user.

+The base URL for this intent is ```https://alpha.app.net/intent/follow/```.

+You must include a user that is the intended target of the follow action.
+To do this include a ```user_id``` query parameter in the URL.
+The ```user_id``` can be a username prepended by a @, like @adn, or it can be the numeric user_id, like 136.

+For example, this URL ```https://alpha.app.net/intent/follow/?user_id=136``` will show page where the user can choose to follow the user @adn:

 ## Javascript & Intents